Moving Furniture Abroad

 - Will it actually fit?
 We’ve already mentioned this one (because it’s very important).
 Make sure there’s space in your new home for every item you want to bring.
 Checking the width of your new doorway is a must.

 Make use of local storage facilities, like your Mum’s house!
 Once you’ve decided what you’re leaving behind, there’ll be things that you won’t be able to sell or give away.
 This is where hired storage spaces become very useful.
-If you don’t trust your friends or relatives to look after something properly, simply lock it away somewhere until you return.
+If you don’t trust your friends or relatives to look after something properly, simply lock it away somewhere until you return (if you’re actually planning to return).
 Storage facilities come in a huge variety of sizes in order to suit your needs, ranging from tiny cupboards to massive warehouses.
-A popular option for families is the 100ft space, which is about the size of a regular garage and can normally deal with most things a family leaves behind.
+A popular option for families is the 100ft space, which is about the size of a regular garage and can normally deal with contents of a 2-3 bedroom house.

 Materials for packing